Protecting the Vision (Nehemiah 4:1-23)

 Right after Nehemiah’s prayer, we read, “At last the wall was completed to half its original height around the entire city, for the people had worked very hard” (Nehemiah 4:6).
 One of the dangers of criticism is that it can immobilize you.
 When you get down, you tend to slow down.
 That’s just human nature.
 When we’re criticized, and we begin to get down, it’s easy to slide into despair and to give up on the vision.
 What’s the alternative?
 Keep working.
 Once you’ve prayed, get on with the work, despite the criticism.
 Don’t let criticism stop you.

-Think what would have happened if Nehemiah would have quit the work until everybody was on board.
-The work would never have been completed.
+Think what would have happened if Nehemiah had quit the work until everybody was on board.
+The work would have never been completed.
 If you wait until everybody agrees with the vision that God has given, the vision will never take place.
 Don’t get me wrong.
 We’re only wise when we listen to the advice of others.
 Proverbs 15:22 says, “Plans go wrong for lack of advice; many counselors bring success.”
 As part of the vision process, it’s only smart to go to others that we consider wise to get their feedback.
 We had better listen to those who are wise and godly.
 But that’s different from waiting for everyone to appreciate what we’re doing.
 Keep working on the vision, even when others don’t understand.

 Nehemiah didn’t stop working.
 In fact, Nehemiah’s team worked even harder after they were criticized.
 It was normal to work until sunset, but Nehemiah 4:21 tells us that they worked until the stars came out.
 The people not only worked harder, but they formulated a defensive strategy while they carried on the work: